CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm-latex.md

 ## The results: A Bars and Stripes Distribution

-As we'll be able to see when we run the workflow, the QCBM model is able to accurately represent the distribution corresponding to the BAS dataset, by attaching a high probability close to *1/6* for each of the BAS patterns, and a low probability (close to 0) for the remaining patterns.
+As we'll be able to see when we run the workflow, the QCBM model is able to accurately represent the distribution corresponding to the BAS dataset, by attaching a high probability (close to $\frac{1}{6}$) for each of the BAS patterns, and a low probability (close to 0) for the remaining patterns.

 ![The DDQCL Process](../img/training.png)*We start with a random distribution coming from the random initialization of the circuit parameters.
 After the training process, we end with a distribution that gives the BAS patterns high probabilities, and all the other patterns low probabilities.*